When estrogen levels are out of balance (e.g., during perimenopause), it can harm health, mood, and sexual desire.

 Eating more proper foods is not the only way to increase estrogen levels naturally.
 In today’s consumer society, we often forget that less can often be more or healthier.

 The following lifestyle factors are crucial for sustainable well-being.
 The first step is to avoid foods that upset your hormone balance.

-Sugar reduction is curcial in why keto is the best diet for low estrogen.
+Sugar reduction is why keto is the best diet for low estrogen.

-Not only for low-carb diets but also for estrogen deficiency, PMS, and menopausal symptoms, sugar is precisely what no one should be eating.
+Not only for low-carb diets but also for estrogen deficiency, PMS, and menopausal symptoms, sugar is precisely what no one should eat.